Can Extended Stay America Inc. (STAY) Remain Competitive?

 JP Morgan gave a rating of “Overweight” to STAY, setting the target price at $15 in the report published on September 30th of the previous year.

-After a stumble in the market that brought STAY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.02% of gains for the given period.
+After a stumble in the market that brought STAY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.54% of loss for the given period.

 Insider Trading